The Big Bang YA Mentoring course with author of The Loneliest Girl in the Universe, Lauren James, is back! Applications are now open.

 The students selected will send 3 x 5000 word extracts to Lauren for critique and also post 3 x 5000 word extracts for their 9 peers to critique.
 Students may chose to have the same extracts reviewed by both Lauren and their peers, or they can choose to post different ones.

 Please note that Lauren will require to see a 1500 word outline of the whole story in addition to the writing sample asked for.
-More details will follow.
+She will give you feedback on this outline and our students have all found this extremely worthwhile.

 Lauren James was born in 1992, and graduated in 2014 from the University of Nottingham, UK, where she studied Chemistry and Physics.
 She is the Carnegie-nominated British Young Adult author of The Loneliest Girl in the Universe, The Quiet at the End of the World and The Next Together series.